 Our preparation includes making room for Him to be a part of our lives.
-Often that means unlearning the things that we think we know about ourselves, our condition, God, and others so that we may be open to a new experience of all these things.
+Often that means unlearning the things that we think we know about ourselves, our condition, and God so that we may be open to a new experience of all these things.

 Our journey may not always be smooth, and this week it is implied that Jesus will pave a new way of life for us.
 Those that have experienced a developing personal relationship with Christ have witnessed this necessary realignment.
-Steering our lives in the direction of self-discovery and an attitude of being separate but hopeful sets our sails toward living freely.

-Admitting powerlessness over addiction and the real family impact it has moves us toward recognizing our need for a savior.
+Admitting powerlessness over our addictions and unhealthy attachments moves us toward recognizing our need for a savior.
 Our lives had become unmanageable, and we needed a new set of directions to prepare for the road of recovery.
 We do this by beginning to get honest with ourselves, others, and God.
 With humble anticipation, we come to believe that God can restore us (both as individuals and as a collective people) to communion with Him.